xomvio/prefligit/README.md

 prefligit is a reimagined version of pre-commit, built in Rust.
 It is designed to be a faster, dependency-free and drop-in alternative for it, while also providing some additional long-requested features.

 > [!WARNING]
-> This project is still in early stage of development, only a few of the original pre-commit features are implemented.
+> This project is still in early stage of development, some features are still not implemented.
 > It is not production-ready yet, but feel free to try it out and provide feedback.
 >
 > Current supported languages are `python`, `node`, `go`, `docker`, `docker-image`, `system`, `script` and `fail`.